Wolf Creek 4th Hole

 Oh we could go on and on, check out our Rankings/Lists section where we've posted a list of our best 36 hole experiences.

-• How many rounds of golf do you play a year?
-The Gurus try to squeeze in about 100-125 rounds a year with 25-40 of them being at new courses.
-During the winter months the amount of golf gets pretty limited so Tiger Woods' video game has to suffice, but we try to throw in a mini-golf trip here and there.
+I try to squeeze in about 100-125 rounds a year with 25-40 of them being at new courses.
+During the winter months the amount of golf gets pretty limited so Tiger Woods' video game has to suffice, but I try to throw in a mini-golf trip here and there.